neelS-hah/vector-embedding-exploration/index.md

 Based on the matrices, we explored meta path AA^T, ABA^T, APA^T, and APBP^TA^T, and used multi-kernel learning to compute the similarities.

 ### Reduceing API Calls
-A large part of working with API calls and their importance in App classification was to build a scalable pipeline to handle the sheer number of API calls.
-It was an iterative and experimental process to reduce the number of API calls whilst maintaining an average observed distance from the benchmark model described below.

-To reduce the number of API calls we first attempted to use the TF-IDF vectorizer.
-Drawbacks associated with an untuned TF-IDF was that it had a low threshold for considering an API an infrequent word.
-Since the corpus we were dealing with was relatively large, increasing the threshold to a greater value, to account for some infrequent API’s helped increase our baseline accuracy.

-Finally, it was a combination of using ‘minimum document frequency’, maximum document frequency tuned in increments of 5,10,100.
-This along with the ‘max features’ hyperparameter, to add strict limits to the document size allowed us to modify the TF-IDF formula to accurately match our purpose.

 For the project, we tested reducing the API’s used from the maximum value of 3 Million to 50,000 and then to 12,000; without sacrificing accuracy of the models ahead.

 ### Benchmark Model

 As a baseline model for all the subsequent research, we picked the HinDroid model.
 The HinDroid model leverages the Adjacency Matrices and their subsequent meta paths, as outlined above to be inputted into Support Vector Machines as custom kernels for the model.

-It must be noted that the baseline model, here, is not a function of improving subsequent models - rather a comparison to gauge metrics from various techniques used ahead.

 ### Benchmark Performance
 | Meta-Path Walks | Walk Length | Accuracy |